-Many people decide to pack their bags and escape the constraints of their lives back home to start afresh in a foreign country.
-For the most part, becoming an ex-pat isn’t necessarily that hard, except for one thing, you need to find a job.
-Without it, a new life in an exotic country wouldn’t be possible.
-It’s quite a daunting prospect as there aren’t many jobs that a foreigner can do outside English speaking countries country.
-Despite that, many ex-pats have found the perfect way of integrating into a new life in a new country, becoming an English (ESL) teacher.
+Many people choose to pack their bags and escape the constraints of life back home by starting afresh in a foreign country.
+For the most part, becoming an ex-pat isn’t necessarily that hard, except for one thing, you’ll need to find a job!
+Without it, a new life in a new exotic country wouldn’t be possible.
+Unfortunately, there aren’t many jobs that a Westerner can do outside an English-speaking country.
+Despite that, many ex-pats have found the perfect solution; becoming an English (ESL) teacher.

-As so many people have chosen this way of life all across the world, there are clearly some enormous benefits.
-That being said, there are still plenty of issues with the industry that most teachers will have to deal with at one point or another.
-In this article, I will be detailing some of the general pros and cons of being an ESL teacher abroad.
+Teaching English has become the golden ticket for many people across the world, though sadly, there are still plenty of issues with the industry that most teachers will have to deal with at one point or another.
+So let’s take a closer look at some of the general pros and cons of being an ESL teacher abroad.

 The Pay is Great

-For English schools, you’re an incredibly valuable asset.
-To have a native English speaking foreign teacher working in their school is a big deal.
-Parents become much more willing to pay their child’s tuition knowing they’ll be interacting with native speakers.
+As far as English schools are concerned, you’re an incredibly valuable asset.
+To have a native English-speaking foreign teacher working in their school is a big deal, and they’re willing to pay the big bucks for it!
+Parents are also much more willing to pay their child’s tuition knowing they’ll be interacting with native speakers.

-As such, foreign teachers are paid handsomely for their time, in some places three times as much as local teachers doing the exact same job.
-This isn’t the case in poorer countries, but for the most part, you at least get enough money to live off and might be able to save a bit in the process.
+Simply being a native speaker automatically (and sometimes unfairly) puts you at an advantage.
+In some countries, you’re paid almost three times as much as local teachers doing the same job.
+This isn’t the case in poorer countries, but for the most part, you’ll have enough money to live off and might save a bit in the process.

 Travel the World